 - Department of Politics and Government

-- politics and government department
+- the department

 - Leland F. and Helen Schubert Honors Program

 - Schubert Honors Program

 Use with documents, not people.
 “According to the report,” but “Professor Barbara McLeod said.”

 Acceptable in all references for the college entrance examination.
 Do not use periods.
 Once an acronym for American College Testing, ACT became the official name in 1996.
 Avoid the redundant “ACT test.”